Zongsoft/Zongsoft.Tools.Deployer/README.md

 - `verbosity` option
 	- `quiet` Displays only the necessary output information, usually only error messages.
 	- `normal` Displays warning and error messages, if this command option is not specified, it is the default.
-	- `detailed` Displays all output messages, this option can be enabled when troubleshooting.
+	- `detail` Displays all output messages, this option can be enabled when troubleshooting.
 - `overwrite` option
 	- `alway` Always copy and overwrite the destination file.
 	- `never` Copies the destination file only if it does not exist.